MikeRalphson/langchain-ts-starter/README.md

 - Clone this repository
 - `npm install`
 - Write your code in `src`
-- `turbo run build lint check` to run build scripts quickly in parallel
+- `turbo run build lint` to run build scripts quickly in parallel
 - `npm start` to run your program

+# Bugs

+* This repo is pinned to an older version of `langchain` because newer versions have bugs in the Zod schema used to process responses.